anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pyramid.md

 ## Gap Between the Segments

-Pyramid chart provides options to customize the space between the segments by using the `gapRatio` property of the series.
+Pyramid chart provides options to customize the space between the segments by using the `GapRatio` property of the series.
 It ranges from 0 to 1.

 {% aspTab template="chart/accumulation-charts/pyramid/gap", sourceFiles="gap.cs" %}